 Getting Long-term Financing for a Classic Car

 This type of classic car loan has been in existence for a while but now 144 month loans have supplanted by the trendy 99 month loans.
 Yes, you would just need to pay your car off in 12 years at around $1000 per month.
 Not too bad really.

 There was once a time when securing a classic car loan for 48 months with standard across lending institutions, and 48 month bad credit auto loans just are not enough anymore for people to buy their expensive toys.
 Prices continue to increase thanks to the improvements in technology especially in cars, like those made to the Tesla vehicles.
 In an effort to realign with the rising cost of buying cars, reliable lenders have been adjusting the length of their financing arrangements to keep up with these changes.

 Specialty Classic Car Bad Credit Auto Lenders

-Okay, maybe a 144 month auto loan does make sense you cannot afford payments on a car that you absolutely must have.
-I am not merely talking about the exotic sports cars here.
-You could get a 144 month loan on a Tesla.
+Okay, maybe a 144-month auto loan does make sense you cannot afford payments on a car that you absolutely must-have.
+I am not merely talking about exotic sports cars here.
+You could get a 144-month loan on a Tesla.
 Hey, at least you would be saving the environment from harm 12 years down the road.
 12 years from now you might look pretty cool to given that everyone will be driving a Tesla and you’ll just have a sweet looking vintage model.
-Yes, I think it 144 month auto loan makes a lot of sense right now…
+Yes, I think it 144-month auto loan makes a lot of sense right now…

 So How do You Finance a Classic Car?